SamGG/GenratorFCSkit/README.md

 # GenratorFCSkit
-GeneratorFCSkit allows to obtain simulated FCS data whose reality is known in order to evaluate results of some cytometry tools for example the
+GeneratorFCSkit allows to obtain enriched FCS data whose reality is known in order to evaluate results of some cytometry tools for example the evaluation of automatic gating with Cytofkit.
-FCS fenerated will be able to compare the performances of the algorithms use for automtic gating in Cytofkit with those which one expects in reality(manual gating).
+FCS generated will be able to compare the performances of the algorithms use for automtic gating in Cytofkit with those which one expects in reality(manual gating).
-This reality is reprented by an additional information called a prediction variable in the FCS files corresponding to an assignment for each cell of the cell type to which it belongs have been used.
+This enrichment is reprented by an additional information called a prediction variable in the FCS files corresponding to an assignment for each cell of the cell population to which it belongs.

-These files are obtained with Flowjo <www.google.com>
+Many steps are necessary to obtain this FCS files starting from a normal FCS files (FCS3.0)
 ![GenratorFCSkit](Schemas/fcsgenrator.PNG)

 # 01.Exported each Gated Population on Flowjo in single FCS files